mThunderbird/Procedural-Dungeon-Generation-/README.md

 A 2D procedural dungeon generator that arranges rooms in concentric layers, all paths leading to a central boss room.

-Spawn rooms in the outer ring, event and small boss rooms scattered throughout, and a boss chamber dominates the center.
-Default rooms fill the gaps.
+🟩Spawn rooms in the outer ring, 🟨event and 🟦small boss rooms scattered throughout, and a 🟪boss chamber dominates the centre.
+The default rooms fill the gaps.

 Very slow due to rendering.
-Can be optimized to only provide the numerical values describing the resulting dungeon.
+Can be optimised to provide only the numerical values describing the resulting dungeon.

 Built in C++ using SDL2.